 The District is to construct the facilities benefiting all of the Districts and transfer them to the City of Dacono or the HOA.
 Districts No. 2 and No. 3 will, to the extent that it is to benefit, pay the capital costs and the service costs of operation and maintenance of such facilities.
 Districts No. 2 and No. 3 are required to fund, on an annual basis, the amount of actual service costs that it would be capable of funding through property tax revenue plus other fee revenue as determined in the annual budget.
 If the District disagrees as to the amount to be paid, then Districts No. 2 and No. 3 must pay District No. 1 the amount set forth in the annual budget.
+The Gallagher Amendment, first added to the Colorado Constitution in 1982, required a residential to nonresidential property tax ratio of 45% to 55% and required the state legislature to adjust the residential assessment rate to maintain the required ratio.
 During fiscal year 2017, the Colorado legislature reduced the residential assessment ratio from 7.96% to 7.20% causing the property tax mill rate for general obligation bonds and service costs to increase from 50 mills to 55.275 mills.
 The residential assessment ratio decreased to 7.15% in 2019 causing the mills to increase to 55.663 in 2019.
 During fiscal year 2020, the Gallagher Amendment was repealed.
-The residential assessment ratio will remain at 7.15%.
+While the residential assessment rate is set in statute at 7.15%, the Colorado legislature approved a temporary reduction to 6.765% for the 2023 and 2024 tax years.